hushmirror/docs/README.md

 - [Setup Hush lite wallet featuring HushChat](sdl.md)

 As for mobile wallets:
 - [Hush Android app](sda.md) is a companion app which pairs with either of the above two options.
 A mobile lite wallet is in development.
+[We recommend you install this using our custom F-Droid repository here](https://git.hush.is/jahway603/sda-fdroid).
 - Hush does not have an iOS app yet, care to make one?

 ### HushChat

 Currently [HushChat](https://git.hush.is/hush/hushchat) is only available in the Hush lite wallet and it is in beta mode.

-If you are interested in testing it, then [please refer to our guide](https://git.hush.is/hush/hushchat/src/branch/master/guide.md).
+If you are interested in testing it, then [please refer to our guide here](https://git.hush.is/hush/hushchat/src/branch/master/guide.md).

 #### Miners